CarlosNZ/object-property-extractor/README.md

 ### Array handling

-In addition to accessing array by index (above), if an array consists of objects, then it's possible to exract a single property from *each* object in the returned array.
+In addition to accessing array by index (above), if an array consists of objects, then it's possible to extract a single property from *each* object in the returned array.

 For example:
 ```js